-With the current reinstatement of COVID-19 stay at home orders for Melbourne’s metropolitan area, the Mitchell Shire and with state border closures, the Golden tag promotion has been suspended until further notice.
+With the current reinstatement of COVID-19 stay at home orders for Melbourne’s metropolitan area and with state border closures, the Golden Tag promotion has been suspended until further notice.

 Claims of tagged fish caught during the closure will not be considered valid and fishers will not receive the $2,000 prize.